Mathematics Catalog

 Offered: every fall, spring, & summer.

-MAT 108 Precalculus for Sciences 3 Credits
+MAT 108 College Precalculus 4 Credits

+Basic science skills.
+Ratios.
 Polynomials and rational, exponential, logarithmic, and trigonometric functions.
 Solving equations.
 Graphing functions.
 Trigonometric identities.
 Credit not allowed if student already has credit for MAT 109, MAT 111, or MAT 115.

 Fulfills College Core: Field 7 (Mathematical Sciences)